Ssong24/ssong24.github.io/_posts/2025-06-12-image-restoration.md

 permalink: /image-restoration/
 ---

-### Image Restoration
+### Introduction
-Implemented a real-time image super-resolution pipeline to enhance low-resolution images by generating high-frequency details.
-The system is based on Real-ESRGAN, which restores sharp, de-noised images while preserving structure and content.
-The project focused on optimizing the model for deployment using NCNN and Vulkan, enabling efficient inference on edge devices.
+Implemented a real-time image restoration pipeline to enhance images quailty by generating high-frequency details.
+The system is based on DiffBIR, which restores sharp, de-noised images while preserving structure and content.
+The project focused on optimizing the model for deployment using quantization and lightweight inference NCNN and Vulkan, enabling efficient inference in resource-limit environment.

 ### Key Contributions
-- Researched state-of-the-art super-resolution methods
-- Evaluated both open-source models and commercial APIs
-- Set up mobile-friendly inference environment with NCNN and Vulkan
+- Enhanced fine details in images with targeted face refinement.
+- Mitigated hallucination artifacts of human faces by cropping face region—to guide the model in generating realistic facial details.
+- Seamlessly blended the face-enhanced output into the full image for natural and visually consistent results.
+- Optimized a heavy image restoration model to run on limited hardware.
+  - Compressed input data by half with minimal quality loss
+  - Quantized model weights
+  - Enabled to deploy on GPUs with 50% less memory without significant performance degradation.

 #### Skills
-- Languages: Python,
+- Languages: Python
 - ML Framework: Pytorch
+- Optimization: Quantization
 - Libraries & Tools: OpenCV, NCNN, Vulkan, Docker